Updated: 03-03-2026 at 12:30 PM

-There are innumerable sectors and domains in India that yield a variety of goods and services; one of those sectors is the agriculture sector, a sector that is the world's lifeblood.
-Agriculture is one of those sectors responsible for a country’s healthy population by cultivating and supplying an enormous range of enriching food and supplements.
-Therefore, it is crucial to look after and provide aid to the farmers making their work efficient.
+Innumerable sectors and domains in India produce a variety of goods and services; one of those sectors is agriculture, the world's lifeblood.
+Agriculture is one of the sectors responsible for a country’s healthy population by cultivating and supplying an enormous range of nutritious foods and supplements.
+Therefore, it is crucial to look after and provide aid to the farmers to make their work efficient.

 Read More: Atma Nirbhar Bagwani Yojana | How It Is Impacting The Future Of Agriculture?

-For a long time, farmers in India have been using chemical fertilisers for cultivating crops which has surely increased the yields of the crop but at the same time has contributed to the depletion of our environment’s health.
+For a long time, farmers in India have been using chemical fertilisers for cultivating crops, which has surely increased the yields of the crop, but at the same time has contributed to the depletion of the environment’s health.

-Abusing fertilisers while farming specifically nitrogen-based ones like urea pollutes the water bodies, contributes to greenhouse gas emissions, and degrades soil’s health which eventually reduces its fertility over time.
+Abusing fertilisers while farming, specifically nitrogen-based ones like urea, pollutes the water bodies, contributes to greenhouse gas emissions, and degrades the soil’s health, which eventually reduces its fertility over time.

-The scheme aims to foster sustainable farming practises in India’s agriculture sector by reducing the use of chemical fertilisers, enriching soil’s health and hence the crops’ health, and minimising environmental harm.
+This government scheme for farmers India aims to foster sustainable farming practices in India’s agriculture sector by reducing the use of chemical fertilisers, enriching the soil’s health and hence the crops’ health, and minimising environmental harm.

 Read More: Cultivating A Brighter Future: How India‘s Organic Farming Policies Are Changing Agriculture?